johnstevenson/json-works/README.md

 $fred = $document->getValue('/path/to/nested/array/0');
 ```

-or update it with:
+and update it with:

 ```php
 $document->addValue('/path/to/nested/array/0/lastName', 'Bloggs');
 ```
-or move it with:
+and move it with:

 ```php
 $document->moveValue('/path/to/nested/array/0', '/users/-');